I’m a long-distance grandparent. And, frankly, grandparenting from a distance can be challenging.

-For me, moving thousands of miles away from the place my spouse and I called home was a dream come true.
-City life no longer held its appeal and we were ready to embark on a new adventure in a small town.
-Three of our children were married with families of their own, two of them already living a great distance from us.
-Therefore, I was already gaining experience as a long-distance grandmother.
+Moving thousands of miles away from the place my husband and I called home was a dream come true.
+City life no longer held its appeal.
+We were ready to embark on a new adventure in a small town.

 In this day and age of instant communication, it’s a thrill to open your mailbox and receive a piece of snail mail.
 Surprise a grandchild with a special letter, and let the bonding begin!
 Want to score extra points?
 Enclose small items, stickers, or a drawing that you made yourself.

-You’ll need to initiate the letter writing process and I encourage you to set a goal for yourself.
+You’ll need to initiate the letter-writing process and I encourage you to set a goal for yourself.
 Perhaps writing one letter a week will work for you.
 Tell stories about your own childhood, ask questions that make your grandchild think, or share interesting facts about the place where you live.
-Be creative and think out of the box.
+Be creative and think outside of the box.

 For the long-distance grandparent, letter writing encourages creativity and builds memorable and meaningful relationships.